zara-t3/CAB432-assesment1/A2_response_to_criteria.md

 - **What data is stored within your application that is not stored in cloud data services?:** No persistent data is stored within the application.
 Temporary files are created during image processing but are immediately uploaded to S3 and then deleted.
 - **Why is this data not considered persistent state?:** Temporary processing files are temporary and can be recreated from the original S3 images if needed.
 All persistent state like metadata and processed images are stored in cloud services.
-- **How does your application ensure data consistency if the app suddenly stops?:** All database operations are atomic, S3 uploads are completed before DynamoDB records are created, and temporary files are cleaned up automatically by the OS if the application stops unexpectedly.
+- **How does your application ensure data consistency if the app suddenly stops?:** All database operations are atomic, S3 uploads are completed before DynamoDB records are created, and temporary files are cleaned up automatically by the OS if the application stops unexpectedly
 - **Relevant files:**
     - app/services/s3_service.py
     - app/services/dynamodb_service.py